The Colorado River Basin is experiencing the worst drought in recorded history.

 - ✅ Prevent and report water waste (water flowing off a property into the gutter) to local water utilities.

-Current condition: Tier two water shortage
+Current condition: Tier one water shortage

 Nevada is not currently using its full Colorado River allocation, and near-term shortage declarations will not likely impact current customer use.
-By the end of 2021, Nevada's consumptive Colorado River water use was 242,000 acre-feet.
+By the end of 2022, Nevada's consumptive Colorado River water use was 224,000 acre-feet.
 This amount is below any Colorado River water supply reduction under existing rules.

 What agreements are in place?